apigeek/architect/README.md

 These "scenarios" contain executable english instructions - actions and assertions.

 Features are lists of related scenarios.
+It's the scenario's that do all the heavy lifting.

 Each scenario describes the expected context, actions and outcomes in a way that is both human and machine friendly.

-ApiGeek-Architect takes care of the rest.
+ApiGeek-Architect should take care of the rest.

 I want to use natural language
 ==============================

-ApiGeek-Architect understands english language statements to build features that executes your intentions.
+The BDD notation for a feature / scenario is:

-The BDD notation for a scenario is:
+	Feature: Basic Examples

 	Scenario: An example
 		GIVEN   some context